mozilla/napkin/README.md

 # Napkin

-## What It Is
+## Summary

-A rapid web prototyping tool to create a functional wireframe.
+Napkin is a rapid web prototyping tool meant for users who want to make functional, revisionable mockups that can easily be shared and exported to baseline front and back-end code.

-## High-Level Documentation
+## High-Level Overview

 [Overview](https://github.com/mozilla/napkin/blob/master/docs/overview.md)